plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 <aside>
 <a href={link}>{title} @ {author}</a><br/>
 We've been hit by Ransomware again, but this time the threat actor seems to have upped their skillset.
-Once again a they've managed to encrypt a large set of our files.
+Once again they've managed to encrypt a large set of our files.
 It is our policy NOT to negotiate with criminals.
 Please recover the files they have encrypted - we have no other option!
 Unfortunately our CEO is on a no-tech retreat so can't be reached.
 </aside>